kjosib/kjosib.github.io/Contrib/Chaos.md

 Most of the audience lacks the context to make meaningful connections with what gets presented.

 **Vaguely Similar Efforts:**

 Luc tried to stimulate organic knowledge-transfer among members of a certain group of teams.
 His method seemed like crowd-sourcing ideas for how to do software engineering well.
 It lasted for a while, but seems to have either fizzled out or gone beneath my radar.
 If I had to guess, it probably succumbed to the aforementioned systemic incentives for people to keep their heads down and just produce code.
 Still, I should follow up to find out what really happened.

+According to my own management, the London office is allegedly trying to reinstitute a discussion forum about general software engineering techniques.
+It's not 100% clear how well this is working, but it sounds like it's been a real challenge to make it work.

 ## Approach / Methods / Solution